Piet Mondrian: London and New York (1938–1944)

 His painting Broadway Boogie-Woogie (1942–43) at the Museum of Modern Art was highly influential in the school of abstract geometric painting.
-The piece is made up of a number of shimmering squares of bright color that leap from the canvas, then appear to shimmer, drawing the viewer into those neon lights.
+The piece is made up of a number of shimmering squares of bright color that leap from the canvas, drawing the viewer into those neon lights.
 In this painting and the unfinished Victory Boogie Woogie (1942–1944), Mondrian replaced former solid lines with lines created from small adjoining rectangles of color, created in part by using small pieces of paper tape in various colors.
 Larger unbounded rectangles of color punctuate the design, some with smaller concentric rectangles inside them.
 While Mondrian's works of the 1920s and 1930s tend to have an almost scientific austerity about them, these are bright, lively paintings, reflecting the upbeat music that inspired them and the city in which they were made.

 In these final works, the forms have indeed usurped the role of the lines, opening another new door for Mondrian's development as an abstractionist.
 The Boogie-Woogie paintings were clearly more of a revolutionary change than an evolutionary one, representing the most profound development in Mondrian's work since his abandonment of representational art in 1913.

 In 2008 the Dutch television program Andere Tijden found the only known movie footage with Mondrian.
 The discovery of the film footage was announced at the end of a two-year research program on the Victory Boogie Woogie.
 The research found that the painting was in very good condition and that Mondrian painted the composition in one session.
 It also was found that the composition was changed radically by Mondrian shortly before his death by using small pieces of colored tape.